abduIbasit/Real-Time-Conversational-AI-Model-with-Avatar-and-Gestures/docs/DOCUMENTATION.md

 The application's core features were implemented as follows;

 * **Text Generation**: `llama3-8b-8192` model was used for text responses generation.
 Llama, as a state of the art model excels at natural language understanding and generating relevant response.
-Langchain framework was used to configure the model and set up a conversation chain, where a predefined system prompt guide the model responses and behaviour.
-An in-memory conversation store, managed via a Python dictionary (which could be replaced by Redis for scaling), appends messages to the session ID to track conversation history.
+Langchain framework was used to configure the model and set up a conversation chain, I defined a system prompt to guide the model responses and behaviour.
+An in-memory conversation store, managed via a Python dictionary (which could be replaced with Redis for scaling), appends messages to the session ID to track conversation history.
 The `Groq API` serves the model due to its high throughput and low-latency performance, enabling quick and efficient text generation. *Groq is reported to serve LLM and other transformer-based models using LPU (Language Processing Unit) in place of GPU.*

 * **Speech-to-text**: The `whisper-large-v3-turbo` model handles the transcription of voice input to text.
 Known for its accuracy in speech recognition, this model is also served through the `Groq API`, which ensures low latency in converting spoken input to text.
 The transcribed text is then processed by the `llama3-8b-8192` model to generate a relevant response.